Service Worker Registration Patterns

 });

-Production implementations must treat registration as a prerequisite gate.
 The updateViaCache: 'none' directive ensures the browser fetches the latest worker script on every navigation, preventing stale handlers from caching outdated routing logic.
-This foundational step operationalizes the broader protocol stack detailed in Core Protocols & Browser Implementation, where vendor-specific guarantee models and network fallback behaviors are standardized.
+This foundational step operationalizes the broader protocol stack detailed in Core Protocols & Browser Implementation, where vendor-specific guarantee models and network fallback behaviors are standardized — and catalogued by version in the browser compatibility reference.

 Scope Management & Secure Subscription Handoff